zophos/ip_lockout/README.md

 You can redistribute it and/or modify it under either the terms of the 2-clause BSDL (see the file LICENCE) for details.

-Comments, patches, and beers are welcome :)
+Comments, patches, and glasses/bottles/barrels of beer are welcome :)